Dogs That Don't Shed -

-We’ve covered some of the most common non shedding dog breeds, but where can you find some any of these dogs?
+We’ve covered some of the most common non-shedding dog breeds, but where can you find any of these dogs?
 While registered breeders are an option, we recommend going to your local RSPCA or rescue before buying.

 Adopting is a better choice both for your allergies, and because many of these breeds are very frequent in shelters.
 When it comes to allergies, we’ve already mentioned some dogs fit better with specific people.
 The only way to really know is meeting prospective pups and testing your allergic reaction.
 With some luck, you’ll find a dog that won’t trigger your immune system!

 On the other hand, many of these breeds are consistently abandoned at shelters.
 Because of their popularity, many households have jumped in and gotten Poodle crossbreeds and other ‘hypoallergenic’ dogs.
 Then, when it turns out these aren’t fully ‘non-shedding dogs’ they get thrown out.
 Lack of proper research and irresponsible dog ownership have filled Australian rescues centers with these popular dog breeds.
 You can give a second chance to a loving pup, without feeding the harmful puppy mill system.

 To adopt a hypoallergenic dog, check out your local RSPCA as well as breed-specific rescues based on your interests.
 There, you’ll be able to meet adoptable dogs that might fit your needs:

 Pro tips - How To Live With Dog Allergies

 If you’re allergic but still want a pup, there are some easy changes that could improve your allergy symptoms.
 While nothing will be as effective as completely avoiding contact with the allergen, the same Dutch group we mentioned before also found some ways to lower allergens in the home.
 Here’s what you should know: